Summer and Fall Reflection

 COHAR Concerts

-Later that weekend South African composer and saxophonist Steve Dyer and his quartet presented Freedom Melody, spotlighting the rich heritage of South and Southern African vocal and instrumental music within a contemporary setting.
+That same weekend, we hosted South African composer and saxophonist Steve Dyer and his quartet, who presented Freedom Melody, spotlighting the rich heritage of South and Southern African vocal and instrumental music within a contemporary setting.

 Radically Rural

-The incredible Radically Rural conference converged at Orchard Hill this year, with deep thanks to Marty Castriotta for weaving voices, ideas and work together to share in good food and essential conversation through the conference’s Land & Community focus.
-After a nourishing meal at Orchard Hill Breadworks, we gathered in the Great Room for a panel of farmers and educators providing real solutions and examples of our ways forward.
+The incredible Radically Rural conference converged at Orchard Hill this year, with deep thanks to Marty Castriotta for weaving voices, ideas and leaders together to share in good food and essential conversation through the conference’s Land & Community focus.
+After a sharing stone soup and bread at Orchard Hill Breadworks, we gathered in the Great Room for a panel of farmers and educators providing real solutions and examples of our ways forward.

-We are so thankful for Marty’s work with Keene State, Hannah Grimes, Radically Rural in creating a web of knowlege and resource that reaches far.
+We are so thankful for Marty’s work with Keene State, Hannah Grimes, Radically Rural in creating a web of knowledge and resource that reaches far.

 In the News